How your personal information is used and managed

 - publicly available information about your credit worthiness; and

-- that in a credit provider’s opinion, you have committed a serious credit infringement such as:
+- in a credit provider’s opinion, you have committed a serious credit infringement such as:

 - obtaining or seeking to obtain credit fraudulently; or

-- acting in a way that led your credit provider to believe you no longer wish to comply with your credit obligations and your credit provider has been unable to contact you.
+- you have acted in a way that led your credit provider to believe you no longer wish to comply with your credit obligations and your credit provider has been unable to contact you.

 We may use information we get about you from a financial institution or credit reporting body or information we derive from that information to assess your application for credit from us or to assess your ongoing ability to repay a loan or to invite you to apply for another product or service from us.